uasal/TIMESTEP-astro-research-handbook-public/Tutorials/How To Dual Boot Linux on a PC Windows Machine.md

 Most of the time, dual boot systems can be created without much risk, and generally the procedure goes well.
 But occasionally things can go wrong, primarily because the Windows boot system is finicky, and, in the world of operating systems, a bit clunky.

-As in any major change to your machine, you should backup everything before you attempt this.
+As in any major change to your machine, **you should backup everything before you attempt this**.
 Unlike with most changes to your machne, there is a small chance that you can wipe out your entire Windows installation with this process.
 If you do a complete backup first, you can recover your system.
 SO please, if you want to go this route, backup first.

 For a very good discussion on the perils of dual booting, [read this](https://www.makeuseof.com/tag/risks-dual-booting-windows-linux-operating-systems/).